awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 `key`
 The file name of your signed firmware image in the Amazon S3 bucket\.
 You can find this value in the Amazon S3 console by looking at the contents of your bucket\.
 If you are using Code Signing for AWS IoT, the file name is a GUID generated by Code Signing for AWS IoT\.

-Use the `create-stream` CLI command to create a stream:
+Use the create\-stream CLI command to create a stream:

 ```
 aws iot create-stream \